 Like movement through space, the flow of time appears to have a rate, analogous to velocity.
 Its rate seems to be constant, irrespective of what I am doing.
 For me, time passes at the same rate whether I am moving, or whether I am stationary, relative to other things.
 It is as if I, and indeed everything else, were moving at a constant rate through time, relative to the same elusive absolute.

 When I am busy, a long time seems short.
 It goes by in a flash.
 When I am idle or bored, a short time feels long: it seems to drag.
-Nonetheless, I can distinguish, perceptually, between this subjective rate of flow of time, on the one hand, and the constant objective rate, on the other hand, at which I perceive time to be really flowing.
+Nonetheless, I can distinguish, perceptually, between this subjective rate of flow of time, on the one hand, and its constant objective rate of flow, on the other hand, at which I perceive time to be really flowing.

 Science's treatment of time is at odds with my perception of it.
 Science divides time into a sequence of moments.
 A moment is an extremely short lapse or period of time δt.
 Any given period of time, t, is the sum of an infinite number of moments of time δt, where the amount of time δt approaches no time at all.

 Notwithstanding, what we think of as a period of time isn't really time.
 Time is a flow, which cannot be stopped, frozen or even paused.
 Consequently, the notion we call a period of time t must, in reality, be the solution to the integral shown on the left.
 The variable of this integral is the reality we perceive and experience as passing (or flowing) time.

 The constant is the proportional relationship between the period of time t and time-flow . is to the flow of time what the speed of light c is to space.
 Its units would be seconds per unit , although I think all physical units ought to be redefined to make dimensionless.